STOmics/Stereopy/docs/source/index.rst

 About MSData
 --------------
-For multi-slice data analysis, we have recently launched a simple-to-use method that can distinguish uni-slice \
+For multi-sample data analysis, we have recently launched a simple-to-use method that can distinguish uni-sample \
-and multi-sclie when working on the parallel processings, but the results of two parties can be interacted.
+and multi-sample when working on the parallel processings, but the results of two parties can be interacted.

-In order to adapt to the new parameters and concepts in MSData analysis, the current version is a Beta one, which means there are \
-inevitably a handful of bugs.
 We sincerely hope to receive your feedback and suggestions for MSData.

 Upcoming functions
 --------------------
-* New algorithm for Batch Effect Correction
-* GPU version for SingleR annotation
+* Acceleration on PCA calculating (based on CPU)
+* ...

 Highlights